 There are no significant sources of contamination in our water supply.
-We are making efforts to protect our sources by updating and maintaining our well head protection area.
-Educating residence and inspecting for cross connections throughout the system.
+We are making efforts to protect our sources by updating and maintaining our well head protection program.
+We will also be updating and maintaining our cross-connection program, as well we continue to test and monitor our water quality regularly.

-If you would like to know more about this report, please contact: Village of Suttons Bay Utilities Department at 231-271-1032 EXT1 Paul Whiteford Operator in Charge.
-Our The utilities office is located at 1522 Richter road.
+If you would like to know more about this report, please contact: Village of Suttons Bay Utilities Dept. at 231-271- 1032 Ext 1: Paul Whiteford, Operator in Charge.